 The Youth Group space has step-free access and an accessible toilet, although some of the hallways are quite narrow.
 If you have any questions about access, please contact us for more information and we will be happy to help.

 The following links are useful for young people, parents and professionals:

-- Gendered Intelligence – Work with trans / gender variant young people nationally.
-They run youth groups in London, Leeds and Bristol and regular projects, as well as running a parents’ group.
-GI also work with schools and other organisations to improve knowledge and understanding around gender identity.
+- Gendered Intelligence – Work with trans / gender variant young people nationally through professional and educational services, youth & communities services, and public engagement to improve knowledge and understanding around gender identity.

 - Y Services – Support for LGBT young people in Havant, Fareham and Gosport.